sulu/web-twig/docs/image.md

 ##### 5. Lazy images

+> See also 6.
+Native lazy loading for a modern implementation.

 The `get_lazy_image` twig function accepts the same parameters as the `get_image` function.
 It will render the img attributes `src` and `srcset` as `data-src` and `data-srcset`.
 Values of `src` and `srcset` are set to a placeholder svg image of the configured `placeholderPath`